w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 In synchronous backing, parablock generation is tightly coupled to the relay chain's progression on a one-to-one basis.
-Every parablock must be generated and backed within a relay-chain block (six-second window), and (if successfully backed) it will be included in a relay-chain block (often referred to as the **relay parent**, or latest block on the relay chain, as the parablock anchors itself to it) after an additional six seconds.
+Every parablock must be generated and backed within a relay-chain block (six-second window), and (if successfully backed) it will be included in a relay-chain block (often referred to as the **relay parent** as the parablock anchors itself to it) after an additional six seconds.
 Thus, a parablock can be produced every 12 seconds because a new parablock can be produced after including the previous one.
+Note [candidate receipts](#candidate-receipt) and not the parablocks themselves are included in relay parents.

-### Synchronous Backing Mechanics
+### Sync Backing Mechanics

 The diagram below shows the pipelining table for synchronous backing.